 Both the zoom and focus rings turn confidently and firmly on the front.

-It also has a great minimum focus distance of 0.82 feet, or just under 10 inches, allowing you to get up close and personal with your subjects.
+It also has an excellent minimum focus distance of 0.82 feet, or just under 10 inches, allowing you to get up close and personal with your subjects.

-It’s also image stabilized, letting you get nice and crispy images and video at slower shutter speeds.
-It’s got a nice sturdy metal mount.
+It’s also image stabilized, letting you get nice and crispy photos and video at slower shutter speeds.
+It’s got a pleasant sturdy metal mount.

 But unfortunately, it lacks a little rubber gasket for confidence when it comes to weather sealing.

-Overall, it’s decently made with great size and weight and a few nice features for the build.
+Overall, it’s decently made with great size and weight and a few excellent features for the build.

 So let’s quickly touch on value.

-This is a pricey lens, but given the competition, which there really is none, and how well this thing performs, its value is actually pretty good.
+This is a pricey lens, but given the competition, which there is none, and how well this thing performs, its value is pretty good.

 When it comes to performance, I’m happy to report that this performs very well in pretty much every regard.

-Its autofocus is fast and basically silent; although it beats an ultra-wide lens, it’s not overly demanding.
+Its autofocus is fast and silent; although it beats an ultra-wide lens, it’s not overly demanding.

 This lens only has an 8-millimeter focal range, which doesn’t sound like a lot, but at that huge ultra-wide zoom angle, every millimeter makes a pretty big difference.

-I find myself using this lens when there’s plenty of light or on a tripod.
+I use this lens when there’s plenty of light or on a tripod.

 And I think, for the most part, in the real world, that’s where you’re going to be using your ultra-wide lenses.

-It’s going to be great for things like real estate or interior shots landscapes or when you really want to add a big distortion look to your photos.
+It will be great for things like real estate or interior shots, landscapes, or when you want to add an extensive distortion look to your photos.

-Starting at 10 millimeters in the center wide open at F4.
-It’s a great performance; the corners, however, are not the greatest, but okay.
+They are starting at 10 millimeters in the center wide open at F4.
+It’s an outstanding performance; the corners are not the greatest, but okay.

-It’s an ultra-wide-angle lens with 7 aperture blades, so you shouldn’t expect the world out of this thing.
-That’s definitely not what you buy this lens for.
+It’s an ultra-wide-angle lens with seven aperture blades, so you shouldn’t expect the world out of this thing.
+That’s not what you buy this lens for.

-Overall for performance, I would say it meets or even exceeds the expectations that we have of most ultra-wide full-frame lenses.
+Overall for performance, I would say it meets or exceeds the expectations of most ultra-wide full-frame lenses.
 So in that regard, it’s perfect.

-This lens has been quite a few years old now, and not having a heck of a lot of competition, I’d have to say it is probably still your best option for an APS c camera.
+This lens has been quite a few years old and does not have a lot of competition; I’d have to say it is probably still your best option for an APS c camera.

-It’s a bit pricey, but when you look at the performance and what you’re getting, the size and weight.
+It’s a bit pricey, but the size and weight are the performance and what you’re getting.